jonassibbesen/rpvg/README.md

 ### Running rpvg
-*rpvg* requires the following three arguments:
+*rpvg* requires the following four arguments:
 ```
-rpvg -g graph.xg -p paths.gbwt -a alignments.gam > abundances.txt
+rpvg -g graph.xg -p paths.gbwt -a alignments.gam -i <inference-model> > abundances.txt
 ```
+The number of threads can be given using `-t`.

+#### Inference models:
+The method currently contains three different inference models.
+Each model have been written with a particurlar path type and corresponding inference problem in mind:
+* `transcripts`: Uses Expectation Maximization (EM) to infer the abundances.
+* `strains`: Uses a combination of a weighted minimim path cover and EM. **Note that this algorithm is work in progress and have therefore not been properly evalauted yet**.
+* `haplotype-transcripts`: Uses a combination of a maximum likelihood haplotype/diplotype estimator and EM.
+The ploidy can be given using `-y`.

+#### Alignment types:
-Use `-u` if the input alignment format is multipath (.gamp).
+* Use `-u` if the input alignment format is multipath (*.gamp*) from *vg mpmap*.
+* Use `-s` for single-end reads.
+Note that the fragment length distribtion will still be used for calculating the effective path length.
+* Use `-l` for single-molecule long-reads.
+This is identical to the single-end mode (`-s`), but without the effective path length.

+#### Fragment length distribution:
 Fragment length distribution mean and standard deviation can be given using `-m` and `-d`, respectively.
 If these are not given the method will look for the parameters in the alignment file and pick the first values that it finds.